jaya-vaidya/Projects/Software Project Management/Readme.md

 Awarded Best Project Proposal by judges from VmWare.

                                                                 Files
-Healthify Presentation.pptx - Pitch presentation of the project proposal.
+Healthify Presentation.pdf - Pitch presentation of the project proposal.
-Healthify Report.ppt - Detailed report on the project proposal, requirements,strategies, ROI, ROV and User scenario
+Healthify Report.pdf - Detailed report on the project proposal, requirements,strategies, ROI, ROV and User scenario

                                                              Existing System
 Our Current system includes a health management portal that provides facility to Register patients, Doctors and Pharmacies, maintain their information, search for a Doctor as per necessity and schedule an online appointment.